vinaydhegde/testdriven-site/_posts/2017-06-04-03-part2-react-setup.markdown

     > For more, check out [ReactJS: Props vs. State](http://lucybain.com/blog/2016/react-state-vs-pros/)

-It's a good practice to limit the number of class-based (stateful) components since they can manipulate state.
+It's a good practice to limit the number of class-based (stateful) components since they can manipulate state, since they are less predictable.
 If you just need to render data (like in the above case), then use a functional (state-less) component.

 Now we need to pass state from the parent to the child component via `props`.
 First, add the import to *index.js*: